 - genetic diseases

-- Wilson’s disease: Copper accumulates in the liver and other parts of the body.
+- genetic conditions, such as Wilson’s disease, when copper accumulates in the liver and other parts of the body

 Other diseases and conditions that can contribute to cirrhosis include:

 - cystic fibrosis

 - primary sclerosing cholangitis, or hardening and scarring of the bile ducts

 - galactosemia, or inability to process sugars in milk